THE CANON

 3. Zombie Economics

 The Concept: The Zombie Idea.
-Theories like “Trickle-Down” and “Efficient Markets” were killed by the 2008 crisis but keep rising from the dead because they serve the powerful.
+Theories like “Trickle-Down” were killed by the 2008 crisis but keep rising from the dead because they serve the powerful.

 4. Technofeudalism

 The Concept: Cloud Capital.
-Capitalism is dead.
-It has been replaced by a feudal system where Tech Giants are the lords, and we are the serfs producing data-rent for free.
+Capitalism is replaced by a feudal system where Tech Giants are lords and we are serfs producing data-rent for free.

 PHASE II: THE GENEALOGY (How We Got Here)